Shrovetide Fair & Pancake Toss

 St George's Court

-Held at noon on St George's Day, 23rd April, in Guildhall (admission free, but space limited).
+Held at noon on St George's Day, 23rd April at the Guildhall (admission free, but space limited) unless St George's Day falls on a Sunday, in which case it is held on Saturday 22nd April.